TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

    This method always returns only one value associated with form field *name*.
    The method returns only the first value in case that more values were posted under such name.
-Please note that the order in which the values are received may vary from browser to browser and should not be counted on. [#]_  If no such form field or value exists then the method returns the value specified by the optional parameter *default*.
+Please note that the order in which the values are received may vary kutoka browser to browser and should not be counted on. [#]_  If no such form field or value exists then the method returns the value specified by the optional parameter *default*.
 This parameter defaults to ``None`` if not specified.